What is provided in a Background check?

 - Final Report.
 Compiling your case report may be the most crucial part.
 We ensure professionalism and accuracy.

 Our team of highly trained professional investigators will obtain information on the specific person or object.
 Actions in accordance with legal guidelines, time tailored for your case, and proper reporting are all necessary for a private investigator to fulfill a proper investigation.
-Activity Checks may require additional time outside the 4 hour minimum that PRIVIN has in place to conduct a professional investigation.
+Background Checks may require additional time outside the 4 hour minimum that PRIVIN has in place to conduct a professional investigation.

 Completion of Your Case:

-The investigator assigned to your Activity Check case will provide you with a written report for you to review.
+The investigator assigned to your Background Check case will provide you with a written report for you to review.
 Additionally, the report is reviewed by the client and investigator for accuracy.
 Any questions the client may have will be answered accordingly.

 Being the professionals that we are, in the event that the client requests the assigned agent to appear in court, we are able to coordinate the evolution.